mickfuzz/phd4/_posts/thesis_chapters/2024-6-7-Culture.md

-## Discussion on agency in relation to authentic tool (and process) use
+## Discussion on agency in relation to authentic tool and process use

 ### Discussion on authenticity and agency concerning tools and resources
 <!-- NOTE- This chapter's coverage of tool use is incomplete and the use of physical arcade consoles is explored in chapter six.  -->

-This chapter has exposed the tensions that developed in the activity systems and subsequent evolution the tools used include code authoring environment, supporting resources of printed and digital format.
+Chapter 4  exposed the tensions that developed in the activity systems and subsequent evolution the tools used include code authoring environment, supporting resources of printed and digital format.
 This section begins to analyse these tensions in more depth, in particular the intersection of authenticity in tool use and participant agency.

 <!-- While the affordances built into the code playground are valid secondary stimuli in initial in helping to seed initial activity, supporting documentation can be seen as a form of secondary stimulation more aligned to the process of building agency. -->